Braves vs. Rockies Player Props Betting Odds

 - McMahon has recorded 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
 He has driven in 38 runs with four stolen bases.

-- McMahon hopes to build on an eight-game hitting streak in this matchup.
+- McMahon will look for his ninth straight game with a hit in this contest.
 During his last 10 games he is hitting .342 with four doubles, a triple, a home run, six walks and four RBI.

 McMahon Recent Games